 Each study raises the question of what exactly the underlying mechanisms at work are.
 Put differently, what is the market failure?
 All studies appeal to external dynamic learning-by-doing economies and many provide extensive historical evidence consistent with this.
 Hanlon (2020) is able to pinpoint the development of pools of skilled local workers as one source of external economies of scale.
-In follow-up work, Juhász, Squicciarini and Voigtlaender (2023) produce empirical support for another channel in the context of the French mechanized cotton spinning industry: costly experimentation about complementary organizational practices.
+In follow-up work, Juhász et al. (2023) produce empirical support for another channel in the context of the French mechanized cotton spinning industry: costly experimentation about complementary organizational practices.
 Using detailed plant level data on productivity and organizational practices such as the layout of the factory floor, the study finds that at initial stages of technology adoption, many plants were operating the new technology with extremely low efficiency, and a wide array of organizational practices.
 Over time the industry converged on best practice factory layout.
-This is consistent with Giorcelli and Li (2023) who find using plant level data that tacit knowledge was an important component of technology transfer from the Soviets to the Chinese in the mid-20th century.
+This is consistent with Giorcelli & Li (2023) who find using plant level data that tacit knowledge was an important component of technology transfer from the Soviets to the Chinese in the mid-20th century.

-The findings of Juhász, Squicciarini and Voigtlaender (2023) highlight a further important point when evaluating sectoral industrial policy.
+The findings of Juhász et al. (2023) highlight a further important point when evaluating sectoral industrial policy.
 In particular, their results suggest that, unlike in most simple models, the external economies of scale used to justify infant industry promotion can be costly to attain, with gains and losses very unevenly distributed across firms.
 In that study, many first-generation cotton mills got certain aspects of experimentation such as the layout of the factory floor wrong.
-These early entrants paid the cost of industry-wide experimentation, while later entrants reaped all the benefits (as in the cost-discovery model of Hausmann and Rodrik, 2003).
+These early entrants paid the cost of industry-wide experimentation, while later entrants reaped all the benefits (as in the cost-discovery model of Hausmann & Rodrik 2003).
 This is an important point to keep in mind as the literature moves towards evaluating industrial policies at the micro (firm or plant) level.
-Depending on the context, evaluating the effect of sectoral industrial policy for individual treated units may make little sense if the costs and benefits of developing the industry are distributed heterogenously.
+Depending on the context, evaluating the effect of sectoral industry are distributed heterogeneously.
 In these cases, it may look like the policymaker is targeting producers inefficiently, as some targeted firms do not produce with high productivity.
 This may miss the fact that through their experimentation or mistakes, these low productivity producers actually generate knowledge (positive externalities) for the entire industry.